If you’re looking to straighten your teeth, you’ll quickly discover that there are many different options available to

 If you choose a clear aligner system like Invisalign, which is only available to dentists and orthodontists, you’ll have a very different experience compared to mail-order aligners.

 Both dentists and orthodontists can provide orthodontic treatment.
 Orthodontists undergo three years of full-time training in orthodontics.
 After they’ve passed their exams, they register as specialists with the General Dental Council.

 Once qualified, specialist orthodontists only provide orthodontic treatments, so they quickly gain experience treating a wide range of cases and patients.

 Dentists tend to offer a wider choice of treatments, including check-ups and fillings.
-There’s no minimum training required for dentists to provide braces, so their knowledge and experience varies considerably.
+There’s no minimum training required for dentists to provide braces, so their knowledge and experience vary considerably.

-Usually, braces cost less with a dentist than a specialist orthodontist, although this isn’t always the case.
+Usually, braces cost less with a dentist than with a specialist orthodontist, although this isn’t always the case.

 If you are shopping around and comparing prices between dentists and orthodontists, find out more about their experience and ask to see some finished cases and testimonials.